MattYu/EasyPlants/README.md

 # EasyPlants
 Android Project using Firebase, Google Vision API & Arduino Wifi-Humidity Sensors.

+# App Highlight
-# App Highlight: The app recognizes your plants, knows how much humidity it needs and waters it when needed.
+#### The app recognizes your plants, knows how much humidity it needs and waters it when needed:
 ![Imgur](https://i.imgur.com/KblHKoP.gif)

 # Here's how it works: